socomsystems/documentation/admin_manual/installation/source_installation.rst

 Installation via install script
 -------------------------------

-One of the easiest ways of installing is to use the Nextcloud VM scripts.
+One of the easiest ways of installing is to use the cyfrSpaces VM scripts.
 It's basically just two steps:

 1. Download the latest `installation script <https://github.com/nextcloud/vm/blob/master/nextcloud_install_production.sh/>`_.
 2. Run the script with::